microsoft/react-native-test-app/README.md

 # be included in the project.
 yarn build:windows
 yarn install-windows-test-app
+yarn windows

+# Instead of `yarn windows`, you can
-# Finally, open 'windows/Sample.sln' in
+# also build and run 'windows/Sample.sln'
-# Visual Studio.
+# in Visual Studio.

 # To run test app on your local machine,
 # remember to set platform to x64 (it is